AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 from the weaker class, and a deep hatred and *aeonian* punishment (chastisement) from such as are more powerful.\" Here we have the precise terms employed by our Lord, which show that *aionion* did not mean endless but did mean limited duration in the time of Christ.
-**Philo** adopts *athanaton*, *ateleuteton* or *aidion* to denote endless, and *aionion* temporary duration.
-In one place occurs this sentence concerning the wicked: \"to live always dying, and to undergo, as it were, an immortal and interminable death.\"[^104] **Stephens**, in his valuable \"Thesaurus,\" quotes from a Jewish work: \"These they called *aionios*, hearing that they had performed the sacred rites for three entire generations.\"[^105] This shows conclusively that the expression \"three generations\" was then one full equivalent of *aionion*.
+Philo adopts *athanaton*, *ateleuteton* or *aidion* to denote endless, and *aionion* temporary duration.
+In one place occurs this sentence concerning the wicked: \"to live always dying, and to undergo, as it were, an immortal and interminable death.\"[^104] Stephens, in his valuable \"Thesaurus,\" quotes from a Jewish work: \"These they called *aionios*, hearing that they had performed the sacred rites for three entire generations.\"[^105] This shows conclusively that the expression
+\"three generations\" was then one full equivalent of *aionion*.
 Now, these eminent scholars were Jews who wrote in Greek, and who certainly knew the meaning of the words they employed, and they give to the *aeonian* words the sense of indefinite duration, to be determined in any case by the scope of the subject.
 Had our Lord intended to inculcate the doctrine of the Pharisees, he would have used the terms by which they described it.
-But his word defining the duration of punishment was *aionion*, while their words are *aidion*, *adialeipton*, and *athanaton.* Instead of saying with **Philo** and **Josephus**, *thanaton athanaton*, deathless or immortal death;
-*eirgmon aidion*, eternal imprisonment; *aidion timorion*, eternal torment; and *thanaton ateleuteton*, interminable death, he used *aionion kolasin*, an adjective in universal use for limited duration, and a noun denoting suffering issuing in amendment.
-The word by which our Lord describes punishment is the word *kolasin*, which is thus
+But his word defining the duration of punishment was *aionion*, while their words are *aidion*, *adialeipton*, and *athanaton.* Instead of saying with Philo and Josephus, *thanaton athanaton*, deathless or immortal death; *eirgmon aidion*, eternal imprisonment; *aidion timorion*, eternal torment; and *thanaton ateleuteton*, interminable death, he used *aionion kolasin*, an adjective in universal use for limited duration, and a noun denoting suffering issuing in amendment.
+The word by which our Lord describes punishment is the word *kolasin*, which is thus defined:
-defined:

 "Chastisement, punishment.\"